 If the accident that injured you was somebody else’s fault, you are entitled to full compensation.
 The problem is that the Tennessee civil compensation system is just as complex as it is everywhere else.
 Never fear.
-We are highly experienced Springfield personal injury attorneys.
-At Batson Nolan, we have been been serving clients for over 150 years now.
+We are highly experienced Springfield personal injury lawyers.
+At Batson Nolan, we have been serving clients for over 150 years now.
 That’s not a typographical error.
 When Batson Nolan was founded, the Civil War was brewing and Abraham Lincoln was running for President.

 Although beautiful and historic Springfield, Tennessee, sitting right in the heart of Robertson County, enjoys a high quality and relaxing standard of living, it is not paradise; accidents happen here, too.
 When they do, peace of mind flies out the window as you struggle to deal with shock, pain, and sudden financial problems as medical bills mount and lost work time accumulates.

 What Happens After You Are Injured in an Accident?